-(c) The Applicant must evaluate future noise levels during operation of the facility including any related substations, using modeled A-weighted (dBA) sound levels.
+(c) The evaluation of future noise levels during operation of the facility including any related substations, using modeled A-weighted (dBA) sound levels.

 (i) The evaluation must adhere to the specifications and reporting requirements provided under subsection (b) of this Section, except "facility operation" will replace references to "construction" sound levels.